WinterResearch/Fruit-Fly-Pilot/README.md

-# Fly Pilot / Drosophila Airlines
+# Fly Pilot

-A fruit-fly connectome drives roll and pitch controls in a JSBSim aircraft, presented with a procedural 3D fly pilot, cockpit camera, and landing replay.
+A fruit fly connectome drives roll and pitch controls in a JSBSim aircraft, presented with a procedural 3D fly pilot, cockpit camera, and landing replay.

 **Experimental, assisted control.** This is a fixed, signed rate network on